Greehoree/simple-kanban-board/README.md

 ## Advanced structure

-~~TODO: Change to storing data as arrays of tickets~~ *Reason:* draging implementation working on really poor fix atm.
+*TODO:* _Change to storing data as arrays of tickets_ *Reason:* The drag and drop solution is very poorly implemented

 1. Components
  * The header should contain burger element with following options: